 2. Attend ‘Redemption Welcome‘.
-This gives you an opportunity to hear about our beginnings, meet some of the staff and leadership members and hear about our doctrine and vision.
+This gives you an opportunity to hear about our church, meet our staff, and hear about our doctrine and vision.

-3. Attendance at ‘Redemption Essentials‘ is also an important step in getting connected in a small group.
+3. The ‘Redemption Essentials‘ course is also an important step part of small group involvement.
 This course outlines how discipleship works at Redemption Church and the mandate for believers to Abide in Christ, Grow in the Church, and Reach the Community.

 4. At any time in the process, we encourage you to join a small group.
 Start by filling out a brief small group application to help our staff get you settled into a group that works best for you.

 DO YOU HAVE GROUPS SPECIFIC TO MY AGE AND/OR CIRCUMSTANCES?
 I.E. SINGLE; SINGLE PARENTS; NEWLYWEDS ETC.

 All of our small groups are cross-generational, a balance of male and female, married and singles.
 We believe this most resembles the early church in Acts.
 Topics of study are aimed at sanctification and growing disciples.
 Various season-of-life struggles are opportunities for believers to support and encourage one another.
 Our desire is to promote unity centered on the gospel and our identity in Christ.